smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Table Validation/readme.md

 13.  `#SQLStatementFinal`

 I recommend running the `Table Validation Demo Tables.sql` first on the provided sample set.
 There are several items in the setup of the script that need to be modified.
-Once the final dataset is created, export to Microsoft Excel.
+Once the final dataset is created, export it to Microsoft Excel.

 ## Installation

-Inside this GitHub repository you will find the following SQL scripts:
+Inside this GitHub repository, you will find the following SQL scripts:

 1)  `Table Validation Demo Tables.sql`
 A script that creates the test data for demo purposes.